Vincibean/i9100/Instructions.md

 ### Preliminary Information
-In addition to various files that we have to download, the file system of the Galaxy S2 must also be changed.
+In addition to various files that you have to download, you will also have to change the file system of the Galaxy S2.

 As you know, the Galaxy S2 didn't have too much memory.
 In particular, the memory for the system was very limited at 512 MB.
 For the Android versions up to KitKat, the whole thing was still sufficient.
 Starting with Android Lollipop, things got pretty tight because not only the Android version but also the standard Google Apps are installed in the system partition.
-However, since Android Marshmallow at the latest, there is no longer enough space.
+Since Android Marshmallow there is no longer enough space.

-Therefore, we not only have to flash [Lineage OS](https://download.lineageos.org/i9100), but also change the partition sizes beforehand.
+Therefore, you not only have to flash [Lineage OS](https://download.lineageos.org/i9100), but also change the partition size beforehand.
 The use of a MicroSD card is definitely helpful here with the Galaxy S2 - especially after installing Lineage OS - because the "enlargement" of the system partitions means that the total memory available is smaller.

 **Attention:** I am assuming with these instructions that an original Samsung firmware Android 4.1.2 is installed on the Galaxy S2 and that its data, if it is still being used, is backed up in advance.
 If you have already installed a Custom Rom on your Galaxy S2, you may have to do it differently.

+### Prerequisites
-So what do we need to install Lineage 14.1 (all files must be copied to the micro SD card that has to be inserted into the Galaxy S2):
+To install Lineage OS v14.1, all of the following files must be copied to the MicroSD card that you will insert into the Galaxy S2:
 - [Lineage OS](./bin/lineage-14.1-20181216-nightly-i9100-signed.zip). *Attention: at lineageos.org support for the Galaxy S2 i9100 is no longer available.
 I cannot say at the moment whether this will happen again in the future or whether Lineage has stopped further development.
 We have therefore downloaded the last Nightly from December 16 2018.* For further versions you have to either go via the built-in update function (to be found in the settings) or you check out the XDA forum from time to time.
 - [Gapps](https://opengapps.org/) (Google Apps) The Open GApps Project (ARM / Android 7.1 / desired variant - I prefer [Nano](open_gapps-arm-7.1-nano-20200502.zip) to maximum Mini, because everything else on Google Apps can be installed from the Play Store)
 - If you want to root, you still need the [SU Addon](addonsu-14.1-arm-signed.zip) (Version 14.1 in the ARM variant), because there is no root in Lineage.